HotCakeX/Harden-Windows-Security/Rationale.md

 ## <img width="40" src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/PNGs/Account.png" alt="Microsoft Identity logo"> Vulnerabilities Such as Zero-Days Are Disclosed in 3 Different Ways

 1. The vulnerability is disclosed responsibly.
-It is first communicated with the software developer and company privately so they can have the time to fix and issue updates/patches for the vulnerability before it is disclosed publicly.
+It is first communicated privately with the software vendor/developer so they can have the time to fix and issue updates/patches for the vulnerability before it is disclosed publicly.
 In this way, people are always safe because all that's needed is to keep your OS and software up to date to receive the latest security patches.

 2. The vulnerability is disclosed irresponsibly.
 It is disclosed publicly, through social media or by creating PoCs (Proof of Concept) so that it can be used and abused by everyone.